 After she disappeared her mother, Lindy Chamberlain was convicted of murder on October 29, 1982 and sentenced to life imprisonment with hard labour.
 Her father, Michael Chamberlain was found guilty as an accessory after the fact and was given an 18-month suspended sentence.
-Their marriage did not survive and they divorced in 1991.
-They were both exonerated in a 1987 royal commission.
+Their marriage did not survive this tragedy and they divorced in 1991.
+They were both exonerated of their daughter’s death by a 1987 royal commission.

-When the Chamberlains said that a dingo had taken their young daughter they were immediately suspected.
+When the Chamberlains said that a dingo had taken their young daughter they were immediately suspected of infanticide.
 Everything was odd about this couple ranging from their choice of religion to how they dressed Azaria.
-How could they have taken a newborn camping!
+Above all, they took a newborn camping.
 Their chances for a fair trial were doomed from the start.

 The case was examined several times with a series of inquests.
-The center piece was a part of Azaria’s jacket found near a critical spot.
+The center piece was always a part of Azaria’s jacket that was found near a critical spot.

-In early 1986, English tourist David Brett fell to his death from Uluru during an evening climb.
-Because of the vast size of the rock and the scrubby nature of the surrounding terrain, it was eight days before Brett’s remains were discovered, lying below the bluff where he had lost his footing and in an area full of dingo lairs.
-As police searched the area, looking for missing bones that might have been carried off by dingoes, they discovered a small part of Azaria’s missing matinee jacket.
+In early 1986, David Brett fell from Uluru during an evening climb.
+The search for this UK tourist took about eight days due to the vast size of the rocks and the scrubby nature of the surrounding terrain.
+Right below the bluff where he lost his balance was an area known to be full of dingo lairs.
+While searching for Brett, police found a small part of Azaria’s missing matinée jacket.
 Lindy Chamberlain had always said that Azaria was wearing a jacket over the jumpsuit, but the jacket was not present where pieces of the jumpsuit were found.

 “Northern Territory Coroner Elizabeth Morris found evidence from the case proved a dingo or dingoes were responsible for 9-week-old Azaria’s death and ruled that her death certificate should read “attacked and taken by a dingo”.
 What occurred on 17th August, 1980, was that shortly after Mrs Chamberlain placed Azaria in the tent, a dingo or dingoes entered the tent, took Azaria and carried and dragged her from the immediate area,” Morris said.